vimcaw/tocbot/README.md

 <h1 class="display--none"><a href="http://tscanlin.github.io/tocbot">Tocbot</a></h1>

 Tocbot builds a table of contents (TOC) from headings in an HTML document.
-This is particularly useful for documentation websites or long markdown pages because it makes them easier to navigate.
+This is useful for documentation websites or long markdown pages because it makes them easier to navigate.
 This library was inspired by [Tocify](http://gregfranko.com/jquery.tocify.js/), the main difference is that Tocbot uses native DOM methods and avoids the jQuery & jQuery UI dependencies.

 ## Get Started